Washington Irving: Death

 Irving died of a heart attack in his bedroom at Sunnyside on November 28, 1859, age 76—only eight months after completing the final volume of his Washington biography.
 Legend has it that his last words were: "Well, I must arrange my pillows for another night.
 When will this end?"
-He was buried under a simple headstone at Sleepy Hollow cemetery on December 1, 1859.
+He was buried under a simple gravestone in Sleepy Hollow Cemetery (then called Tarrytown Cemetery) on December 1, 1859.
+In 1865, the cemetery board of trustees would posthumously honor Irving's request that its name be changed to Sleepy Hollow Cemetery.

+Irving's funeral on December 1, 1859, was a massive national event.
+The crowd at Christ Episcopal Church in Tarrytown was so large that it was feared the floors would collapse and the church would have to be rebuilt.
+Thousands of people lined the streets to watch the procession.
+Across the nation, flags were held at half-mast at the news of his passing.
+Despite his immense fame, Irving chose a remarkably simple headstone with no epitaph, engraved only with his name and dates, located in the family plot.
 Irving and his grave were commemorated by Henry Wadsworth Longfellow in his 1876 poem "In the Churchyard at Tarrytown", which concludes with:

 How sweet a life was his; how sweet a death!